 - Saturday, February 2nd - Newbie, High School, and Final Tournaments

-The Final Tournament will occur on Saturday, February 2nd.
-Doors open at 6PM in MIT's Kresge Auditorium.
-The competition and stream begin at 7PM.
+The Final Tournament occurred on Saturday, February 2nd.
+Doors open at 6PM in MIT's Stata Center.
+The competition and stream began at 7PM.

 Code of Conduct

 Maintaining a safe and inclusive environment for competitors is a top priority for Battlecode.
 Battlecode strictly follows MIT's Policies on responsible and ethical conduct.
 If someone makes you or anyone else feel unsafe or unwelcome, please report it to Teh Devs as soon as possible.
 Harassment and other code of conduct violations reduce the value of the competition for everyone.
 People like you make our community a better place, and we want you to be happy here.